 Local authorities should evaluate the activities of CLD staff providing services to young people, adults, communities and families and consider if these roles are aligned to the categories described above.

-Scottish Government guidance for multi-purpose community facilities was published on 21 December 2020.
-As CLD activity for youth work and adult learning is an essential part of the education system, community facilities are encouraged to permit access in line with the protection levels outlined in this guidance.
+We also published guidance for multi-purpose community facilities on 21 December 2020.
+As CLD activity for youth work and adult learning is an essential part of the education system, community facilities are encouraged to permit access in line with the protection levels outlined below.

 If you would like to provide feedback or have any questions related to this guidance please email Elisha.Fisher@gov.scot